UW-Climate-Risk-Lab/climate-risk-map/database/v1/README.md

 3. **Load OSM Data**
    Docker-based ETL scripts build a container to ingest OSM data for your chosen region.
 Verify everything in your `.env` file, then let the script pull and populate OSM data.
+   This is set to run in replication mode, meaning that if we rerun this with a database that has already been initialized and loaded, it will attempt to load any new osm ids from the latest osm download file.
+This allows us to keep the database up to date with the latest OSM data.

 4. **Create Asset Views**
    Multiple materialized views represent asset categories.
 These are created through the `database.sh` script to organize infrastructure into logical groupings.